4. LESSON 26 - FLYING IN THERMALS

 - Do not overtake on the inside of the circle

-- Take drifting off by the wind into account
+- Take drifting by the wind into account

 Flying in thermals is a lot of fun.
-We need to climb in thermals to perform all our exercises over and over again.
 Try to have a careful look which direction other pilots set off in after they have released from the winch or aerotow and you will better understand where to find them.
-Your instructor will explain the things you need to pay attention to when flying thermals.
-Flying thermals is a learning process and the goal is that you can make your own decisions in a safe and responsible manner.
+Your instructor will explain the things you need to pay attention to when flying in thermals.
+Flying in thermals is a learning process and the goal is to be able to make your own decisions in a safe and responsible manner.
 It requires a high level of concentration.
-“Centering” a thermal is a continuous process.
-Most thermal are not round and the thermal core may shift all the time.
-In the meantime you have to look out for other gliders and stay aware of your position in relation to the airfield.
+‘Centering’ in a thermal is a continuous process.
+Most thermals are not round and the thermal core may shift all the time.
+In the meantime, you have to look out for other gliders and stay aware of your position in relation to the airfield.

-Like most new things, thermal flying will become easier after practise.
-During your training, thermal flying is practised continuously.
-Here, we will concentrate on the safety aspects of flying in thermals only.
-If you want to improve and perfect your thermal flying technique, you can read at least twenty books on the subject, or spend some time eavesdropping at the bar of a random gliding club.
+Like most new things, thermal flying will become easier after practice.
+During your training, thermal flying will be practiced continually.
+Here we will only concentrate on the safety aspects of flying in thermals.
+If you want to improve and perfect your thermal flying technique there are at least twenty books on the subject you could read or you could spend some time eavesdropping at the bar of a random gliding club.
 Gliders in a thermal seem to attract each other like magnets.
-Very often several gliders end up flying in the same thermal at the same time, which is called flying in a “gaggle”.
+Very often several gliders end up flying in the same thermal at the same time, which is called flying in a ‘gaggle’.
 Here are five important safety rules:

 1 TURN IN THE SAME DIRECTION